mbergoon/clink/README.md

 * Suitable for persistent long running scans as well as shorter 'query-like' scans.
  * Provides detailed reports representing such data efficiently.
  * Configuration to detail scan intervals, summary type, etc.

+Clink is designed to provide more power in a simpler tool.

 ### <a name="howitworks"></a>How It Works
 Clink is accompanied...